Blog

 EU wine label requirements in 2023: A guide for wineries

-Any wine produced in the E.U. after December 8, 2023 or imported after that date is subject to the latest E.U. wine labelling requirements.
+Any wine produced after December 8, 2023, and marketed in the EU is subject to the latest EU wine labelling requirements

 This article summarizes the key points of the latest rules and provides answers to commonly asked questions that Scantrust receives from winemakers.